Mexico City megalopolis

-The megalopolis spreads over 19500 km2, and consists of 185 subdivisions in 6 federative entities: 169 municipalities, 81 in the State of Mexico, 39 in Tlaxcala, 19 in Puebla, 16 in Hidalgo, and 14 in Morelos; plus the 16 boroughs of Mexico City.
+The megalopolis (pre-2019 definition) spreads over 19500 km2, and consists of 185 subdivisions in 6 federative entities: 169 municipalities, 81 in the State of Mexico, 39 in Tlaxcala, 19 in Puebla, 16 in Hidalgo, and 14 in Morelos; plus the 16 boroughs of Mexico City.
 Its population as of 2020 is 30.8 million people, about 25% of the country's total.

+Since 2019 the megalopolis (as defined by the Environmental Commission for the Megalopolis, CAMe) includes the state of Querétaro.

-Some sources include Greater Querétaro in this megalopolis, with a population of over a million.
-Querétaro is also part of the fast-growing macroregion of Bajío.
+The Querétaro metropolitan area is also part of the fast-growing macroregion of Bajío.